Hillside Washroom Pavilion in High Park, Toronto

 While the park currently contains seven public washrooms, the surge in visitors, especially during the cherry blossom spectacle in spring, prompted the City of Toronto to task SOCA with renovating and expanding the facility near the trees.
 The goal was to not only accommodate increased foot traffic but also transition the washrooms from seasonal to year-round operations.

-Toronto’s public park infrastructure, featuring a distinctive green-coloured roof and brick facade in the Arts and Crafts style, was originally designed by the Department of Buildings for the Parks Department and has become an icon of its own over the past century.
-Our conceptual design for the renovated project maintains its spirit of simplicity while introducing modern elements.
+Toronto’s early 20th century public park pavilions, featuring a distinctive green-coloured roof and brick facade in the Arts and Crafts style, was originally designed by the City of Toronto’s Department of Buildings for the Parks Department and has become an icon of its own over the past century.
+Our conceptual design for one of these renovated pavilions maintains its spirit of simplicity while introducing modern elements.
 The roof consolidated into a concise hip design with an extended canopy, providing shelter from the elements.
-The building is cladded with new, durable materials that ensure longevity and ease of cleaning.
-With walls boasting an insulating value of R-40, the washrooms achieve an industry-standard thermal performance.
-A cherry blossom motif is incorporated into the colour and design of the fiber-cement panels.
+The building is clad with new fiber cement panels evocative of the cherry blossoms.

 The revitalized space encourages community engagement with a spacious opening and a large inviting bench, challenging the conventional perception of public washrooms as mere functional spaces.
 The washrooms have been transformed into gender-neutral rooms and a universal washroom, reflecting a commitment to accessibility and safety for the diverse public.
 The High Park washroom renovation endeavors to redefine the role of a public facility in a growing city, creating a resilient and welcoming destination that fosters a sense of community.